 13 of 16

 The two squares are purely decorative, acting as a visual balance to the three hooks.
 Since they will not be carrying any weight, you can glue these to the board, not nails or screws needed.
 Squeeze a small amount of glue to the backs of the squares.Continue to 14 of 16 below.

 Position the squares equidistant between the hooks, flush with the top of the coat rack.
 Clamp the squares.
 Leave the coat rack for at least two hours to fully cure.Continue to 15 of 16 below.

 Danish oil gives hardwood a lustrous, rich, natural look.
 Wearing latex gloves, apply the oil to the coat rack with rags, thoroughly rubbing the oil into the wood.
 Leave the coat rack in a dry, well-ventilated place for at least two hours for the oil to fully sink in.Continue to 16 of 16 below.

 Attach the Coat Rack to the Wall

 Screw the coat rack into the wall studs, using two 2 1/2-inch brass screws.
-Use the bubble level to make certain that the rack is level on the wall.
+Use the bubble level or laser level to make certain that the rack is level on the wall.